marco262/my_wiki/data/sandpoint/gm_notes/notebook.md

 * Introduce a character named Red Herring
 * Fancifer the Vicarious
 * Utharu the Dickish (goblin chief?)
+* Cappy Pasta, an infamous source of dubious knowledge

 # Exploration Activities